Skip to Content Top

 Enforcement of Court Orders

-Holding Your Former Spouse Accountable to Your Divorce Agreement or Court Order
+Hold Your Former Spouse Accountable to Divorce Agreements

 Once an agreement or court order exists regarding family law matters such as property division, child custody, or child support, the order should be followed.
 What can you do if your former spouse or partner fails to pay spousal support, sell property, or fails to follow custody terms according to the court order or agreement?
 A first step in getting help is to seek the advice of an experienced family law attorney.